Teochew people

-The Teochew (/en/), Teo-Swa, or Chaoshanese are an ethnic group historically native to the Chaoshan region in south China who speak the Teochew language.
-Today, ethnic Teochew people live throughout Chaoshan and Hong Kong, but also outside China in Southeast Asia, including in Singapore, Malaysia, Thailand, Indonesia, Cambodia, Vietnam, and the Philippines.
+The Teochew (/en/), Teo-Swa, or Chaoshanese are a Han Chinese sub-ethnic group native to the Chaoshan region in south China who speak the Teochew language, a variety of Southern Min.
+Today, ethnic Teochew people live throughout Chaoshan and Hong Kong, but most live outside China in Southeast Asia, including in Singapore, Malaysia, Thailand, Indonesia, Cambodia, Vietnam, and the Philippines.
 The community can also be found in diasporas around the world, including the United States, Canada, Australia, New Zealand, and France.